cjneely10/BioMetaDB/README.md

   -q QUERY, --query QUERY
                         Query to pass to SUMMARIZE</code></pre>

-The typical workflow for initializing **BioMetaDB** is straightforward.
+The typical workflow for initializing **BioMetadatabase** is straightforward.
 Many options exist for updating, adding to, and removing from the existing project structure.
 You may also choose to assign an alternate name to a table within a database in the form of an alias.
-Depending on the number of entries involved, these commands can result in voluminous output, which can either be silenced by passing `-s y` as parameters in your command, or by redirecting standard output to a text file.
+Depending on the number of entries involved, these commands can result in voluminous output, which can either be silenced by passing `-s` as parameters in your command, or by redirecting standard output to a text file.